KHEngineering/RoboRio/faq/pdp.md

 * The internal PDP temperature
 * Any over-temperature fault

-There is no current/voltage monitoring of the PCM, VRM, or RoboRio dedicated ports.
+There is no current/voltage monitoring of the PCM, VRM, or roboRIO dedicated ports.

-Here are some work-arounds to measure the PCM, VRM, RoboRio:
+Here are some work-arounds to measure the PCM, VRM, roboRIO:

 * The PCM monitors compressor current, and faults for shorts and compressor over-current and can be accessed over can
-* The DriveStation Battery Voltage Reading is directly from the RoboRio input voltage.
+* The DriveStation Battery Voltage Reading is directly from the roboRIO input voltage.
 * There is no way to read any information from the VRM unless external voltage/current sensors are added by the team

 ---